-The Organization leases office space and office equipment under one long-term and various month-to-month operating leases.
-At September 30, 2020, the future minimum rental commitments under non-cancellable operating leases are as follows:
+The Organization leases office space and office equipment under various long-term and month-to-month operating leases which expire at various dates through 2022.
+The future minimum rental commitments under non-cancellable operating leases for the year ending September 30, 2022 are \$113,217.